-New Gaylord's Board of Directors has approved, and Old Gaylord's Board of Directors has recommended for approval by Old Gaylord's stockholders at the Special Meeting, the 1997 Stock Plan, pursuant to which directors, officers and other key employees of New Gaylord will be eligible to receive awards of stock options, stock appreciation rights and restricted stock, and outside directors (defined under the 1997 Stock Plan as directors who are not officers or employees of New Gaylord) will receive automatic awards of certain nonqualified stock options.
-Options granted under the 1997 Stock Plan may be "incentive stock options" ("ISOs"), within the meaning of Section 422 of the Code, or nonqualified stock options ("NQSOs").
-Stock Appreciation Rights ("SARs") may be granted simultaneously with the grant of an option or (in the case of NQSOs) at any time during its term.
+New Gaylord's Board of Directors has approved, subject to the approval of

+Old Gaylord's stockholders at the Special Meeting, the 1997 Stock Plan, pursuant to which directors, officers, and other key employees of New Gaylord will be eligible to receive awards of stock options, stock appreciation rights and restricted stock.
+Options granted under the 1997 Stock Plan may be "incentive stock options" ("ISOS"), within the meaning of Section 422 of the Code, or nonqualified stock options ("NQSOS").
+Stock Appreciation Rights ("SARs") may be granted simultaneously with the grant of an option or (in the case of NQSOS) at any time during its term.
 Restricted stock may be granted in addition to or in lieu of any other award granted under the 1997 Stock Plan.

-The 1997 Stock Plan provides that awards may be granted covering up to shares of New Gaylord Common Stock (subject to antidilution and similar adjustments in the event of a stock split, combination of shares, recapitalization, or similar changes).
-The 1997 Stock Plan limits the number of shares with respect to which awards (including options, SARs, and restricted stock) may be granted to any individual to no more than shares, in any period.
+The 1997 Stock Plan provides that awards may be granted covering up to 3,000,000 shares of New Gaylord Common Stock (subject to antidilution and similar adjustments in the event of a stock split, combination of shares, recapitalization, or similar changes).
+The 1997 Stock Plan limits the number of shares with respect to which awards (including options, SARs, and restricted stock) may be granted to any individual to no more than 500,000 shares, in any three-year period.
 Unless the 1997 Stock Plan is terminated earlier by New Gaylord's Board of Directors, awards may be granted for a period of ten years from the date of the Distribution.

 Unless otherwise determined by New Gaylord's Board of Directors, the 1997 Stock Plan will be administered by the Compensation Committee, which will be comprised solely of "nonemployee directors" within the meaning of Rule 16b-3 under the Exchange Act, or by New Gaylord's Board of Directors if the Compensation Committee is not so comprised (any entity administering the 1997 Stock Plan is hereinafter referred to as the "Committee").
+It is currently anticipated that the members of the Committee will also be "outside directors" within the meaning of Section 162(m) of the Code.
 Subject to the provisions of the 1997 Stock Plan, the Committee will determine the type of award, when and to whom awards will be granted, and the number of shares covered by each award.
 The Committee will have sole discretionary authority to interpret the 1997 Stock Plan and to adopt rules and regulations related thereto.
 In determining the persons to whom awards shall be granted and the number of shares covered by each award, the Committee will take into account the contribution to the management, growth, and profitability of the business of New Gaylord by the respective persons and such other factors as the Committee deems relevant.